 Year 3 - Mrs Napier

-What to expect during Autumn Second Half Term.
+What to expect during Year Three.

-This second half term will consist of the children being assessed and then activities and work being planned to meet their ever developing needs on their learning journey.
+The children's learning whilst in Year three will consist of the children being assessed and then activities and work being planned to meet their ever developing needs on their learning journey.

 I will continue to follow the Government guidelines and continue to make the classroom as safe as possible for each and every child.